Why Investors Are Eyeing Align Technology Inc (ALGN): The Key Dr

 - Growth rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks across the board, GuruFocus assigned Align Technology Inc the GF Score of 99 out of 100, which signals the highest outperformance potential.
+With high ranks in financial strength, profitability, and growth, and a slightly lower but still strong momentum rank, GuruFocus assigned Align Technology Inc the GF Score of 99 out of 100, which signals the highest outperformance potential.

 Understanding Align Technology Inc's Business